1907 Tiflis bank robbery: Later careers

 After the Bolshevik Revolution of October 1917, many of those who had been involved in the robbery became high ranking Soviet officials.
 Lenin went on to become the first Soviet Premier, the post he held until his death in 1924, followed by Stalin as leader of the Soviet Union until his own death in 1953.
 Maxim Litvinov became a Soviet diplomat, serving as People's Commissar for Foreign Affairs (1930–1939).
 Leonid Krasin initially quit politics after the split from Lenin in 1909, but rejoined the Bolsheviks after the 1917 Revolution and served as the Soviet trade representative in London and as People's Commissar for Foreign Trade until his death in 1926.

 After Kamo's release from prison, he worked in the Soviet customs office, by some accounts because he was too unstable to work for the secret police.
 He died in 1922 when a truck hit him while he was cycling.
 Although there is no proof of foul play, some have theorized that Stalin ordered his death to keep him quiet.

 Monument

 Erivansky Square, where the robbery took place, was renamed Beria Square by the Soviet authorities in 1921.
 In 1953 the square was renamed as Lenin Square and a large statue of Lenin was erected in his honour in 1956.
-Despite being convicted of the bloody robbery, Kamo was originally buried and had a monument erected in his honour in Pushkin Gardens, near Erivansky Square.
+Kamo was originally buried and had a monument erected in his honour in Pushkin Gardens, near Erivansky Square.
 Created by the sculptor Iakob Nikoladze, it was removed during Stalin's rule, and Kamo's remains were moved to another location.
 The statue of Lenin was torn down in August 1991—one of the final moments of the Soviet Union—and replaced by the Liberty Monument in 2006.
 The name of the square was changed from Lenin Square to Freedom Square in 1991.